clairegregg/clairegregg.github.io/projects.md

 title: Projects
 ---

-This page is used to keep track of projects I have worked on.
+This page is used to keep track of interesting projects I have worked on.

 ___

+## Master's Thesis: Impact of Multi-Cloud Deployments on Resilience
+*Autumn 2024 - Summer 2025*

+___

+## Google Modernisation: Operational Tooling
+*Summer 2024*
+I completed a 12 week summer internship in Google SRE (Dublin), on the Cloud SQL SRE team, following my 4th year in university.
+During this,  I worked independently to modernise existing SRE operational tooling.
+For this, I worked in Go.
+I improved the structure of the code, modularising the tools, while also making use of improved dependencies which introduced new features.
+This included improved load balancing and introducing load shedding.
+These tools are used for monitoring and incident response.
+Previously, these tools could be made unusable if their load became too high.
+Now, load shedding can be easily installed to ensure the tools remain usable in high-strain situations.

+During this internship, I wrote several design documents, and participated in peer review of code.
+I performed benchmarking and load testing against both tools to provide quantifiable results of my work.

+___

 ## Google Reliability: Metadata Integrity Checker
 *Summer 2023*

-I completed a 13 week summer internship in Google SRE (Dublin) after my 3rd year in university.
+I completed a 13 week summer internship in Google SRE (Dublin), on the Memorystore SRE team, after my 3rd year in university.
 During this, I worked independently to create a metadata integrity checker.
 I consulted with my team, located in India, Ireland, and the USA, to design the checker from the ground up.
 I wrote a private API which performs 5 checks on this metadata, alerting when an error is found.
 I worked with another team to automate this check.

 Previously, metadata errors could cause incidents without warning.
 My work ensured metadata issues are noticed, and allowed long term debugging of metadata errors.
 I added reliability against failure to an existing Google product.
 The API which implements the checks is easily modifiable to add more checks.
 The project should save up to 50 engineering hours per year.
 I did this work in Java, practicing CI/CD, and implementing monitoring.